Isle of Wight Guru

 It's one to consider if you want a busy park with lots of things for younger visitors to do.
 There are indoor and outdoor swimming pools, a restaurant, playground, launderette, shop and bar.
 It doesn't have a sports area, unlike similar sites at Thorness Bay, Nodes Point and Lower Hyde.

 It's about a 20 minute walk from Shanklin's busy seafront.
-Shanklin also has a train station which connects with the passenger ferry at Ryde Pierhead.
+Shanklin also has a train station that connects with the passenger ferry at Ryde Pierhead.

 Landguard Holiday Park is one of the Isle of Wight's most popular dog friendly campsites.